 - 1. Understand basic concepts and theories in economics, politics, and normative philosophy. - 2.
 Analyze and apply concepts and theories from philosophy, politics, and economics in addressing public concerns. - 3.
 Critically evaluate competing positions and arguments about events, policies, and institutional arrangements. - 4.
 Identify and critically analyze the values that inform and shape our economic and political practice and institutions. - 5.
 Demonstrate ability to apply research tools and methods in the social sciences. - 6.
 Communicate effectively and fluently ideas and research findings orally and in writing.

 PROGRAM REQUIREMENTS ECTS

-Compulsory courses 114
+Compulsory courses 108

-Elective courses
+Elective courses/Courses per concentration/Free Electives 42

-(a) Courses per concentration (b) General education courses / Free electives 18 108
+General education courses 90

 Undergraduate / Postgraduate assignment 0

-0

 Practical training 0

 Total ECTS 240